Steve Sullivan: Chicago Blackhawks

 After requesting a trade, the Toronto Maple Leafs placed Sullivan on waivers on October 23, 1999.
 This was an option for the Maple Leafs because the NHL required teams to waive one player if they signed another team's free agent after the September deadline.
 Upon joining the Blackhawks, Sullivan was given the jersey number 15 as his usual jersey number was already taken.
 However, after struggling to score, he requested a change to his junior team jersey number.
 After the Blackhawks acquired Michael Nylander in late November, the two spent the majority of the season together.
 In their first game together on December 3, Nylander scored four goals, and Sullivan assisted on three.

 On April 14, 2000, Sullivan was one of 14 players named to Team Canada's roster for the 2000 IIHF World Championship.
 Sullivan recorded his second career NHL hat-trick on December 22, 2000, against the Vancouver Canucks.
+His time in Chicago might be best remembered for an incident during a game in Denver against the Colorado Avalanche when a fan mocked Sullivan after the player suffered a cut across the nose caused by an inadvertent stick to his face.
+That fan was eventually hit in the head by a puck that Avalanche goalie Patrick Roy cleared, leading to a retort from Sullivan.